paulmarsicloud/hexo-cloudonmymindblog/source/_posts/step_1.md

 ---
-title: Step 1 - How this blog was setup
+title: Step 1 / 3 - How this blog was setup with AWS
 date: 2020-09-21 14:28:16
 tags:
 - aws